Aliases for SOCS2 Gene

 GeneCards Summary for SOCS2 Gene

 SOCS2 (Suppressor Of Cytokine Signaling 2) is a Protein Coding gene.
-Diseases associated with SOCS2 include primary polycythemia and essential thrombocythemia.
-Among its related pathways are TGF-Beta Pathway and TGF-Beta Pathway.
-GO annotations related to this gene include SH3/SH2 adaptor activity and growth hormone receptor binding.
-An important paralog of this gene is SOCS6.
+Diseases associated with SOCS2 include Primary Polycythemia and Placental Insufficiency.
+Among its related pathways are IL10 Signaling Pathway and Prolactin Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include SH3/SH2 adaptor activity and insulin-like growth factor receptor binding.
+An important paralog of this gene is CISH.